Learn

 A digital wallet (also known as a mobile wallet) is a tool or service that lets you perform financial transactions electronically.
 Rather than relying on a physical wallet full of plastic, you can easily store your bank account, debit card, and credit card information in a digital wallet on your smartphone.

-Used in conjunction with mobile payment systems, all you have to do is wave your phone in front of a reader and pay for a purchase in a snap.1 Some of the most well-known and widely used digital wallet services include Apple Pay® and Google Wallet.2
+Used in conjunction with mobile payment systems, all you have to do is wave your phone in front of a reader and pay for a purchase in a snap.
+Some of the most well-known and widely used digital wallet services to choose from: from, including: Apple Pay®, Cash App, Google Pay™, Venmo, Zelle® and Samsung Pay.1

-CNBC reported that one in 10 millennials use their digital wallets to pay for every purchase.3 But why would you choose to go digital when your trusty leather wallet has served you perfectly well?
-There are some major benefits to opting for the digital version.
+But why would you choose to go digital when your trusty leather wallet has served you perfectly well?
+There are two major benefits to opting for the digital version.

 - Convenience: One of the biggest benefits of using a digital wallet is convenience.
-Not only can you store all your debit card and credit card information, you can even keep store loyalty cards and online coupons in your digital wallet, eliminating the need to carry all these items around with you.
+Not only can you store all your debit and credit card information on your smartphone, but you can even keep store loyalty cards and online coupons in your digital wallet, eliminating the need to carry all these items around.

 - Safety: If you lose your physical wallet, you have to go through the process of canceling credit cards and checking your statements for fraud.
 Plus, if you had any cash on you, it's gone for good.
 On the other hand, a digital wallet protects all your financial information behind a password.
 Of course, you need to follow proper security protocol for your smartphone (more on that below).